 Tip: Don’t put the biscuits in a food processor, because for this recipe you need coarse, fairly big pieces and not a fine powder.

 Cut chocolate with a knife and put it into a saucepan along with a tbsp of water.
-Heat up the chocolate over low heat and stir continuously until it’s completely melted.
-Leave the chocolate to cool down at room temperature.
+Heat up the chocolate over low heat and stir continuously until completely melted.
+Leave it to cool down at room temperature.

 Melt the butter in another saucepan; add sugar and whip it into a cream.
 Beat up the eggs and then add them to the butter and sugar cream; whip until you get a fluffy mixture.